Pye Telecom History Group - Virtual Pye Museum

 Chain Home Low Radar (part involvement)

-Work by the Government on airborne radar had started before Britain joined the second world war and followed the design of the ground based Chain Home system.
+Work by the Government on airborne radar had started well before Britain joined the second world war and followed the design of the ground based Chain Home system.
 Pye had designed a high gain TRF television receiver to receive the prewar London TV station which broadcast on 45MHz.
-The Pye 45MHz TV receiver circuit was found to be an excellent basis for the Intermediate Frequency (IF) amplifier and detector stages of radar receivers, due to the gain, bandwidth and selectivity characteristics.
+This was based on the Philips EF50 valve supplied by Mullard, the Philips UK subsidiary.
+The Pye 45MHz TV receiver circuit was found to be an excellent basis for the Intermediate Frequency (IF) amplifier and detector stages of Airborne Interception radar receivers, due to the gain, bandwidth and selectivity characteristics.
+Pye and Ekco supplied the early radar receivers before Ekco and AC Cossor became the main suppliers and Pye concentrated on land warfare equipment such as WS18, WS19, WS22 etc.

 Transmitter RF output: N/A

-Primary model variants: Receiving Unit Type 153A (10DB/8465) or the circuit configuration was built into other equipment platforms
+Primary model variants: Various AI and ASV receivers (see http:/home.btconnect.com/gmb/ari.htm) Receiving Unit Type 153A (10DB/8465) or the circuit configuration was built into other equipment platforms

-Extract from technical manual: manual not in PTL Historic Collection
+Extract from technical manual: manual not produced by Pye

-Radio proximity fuzes Between 1940 and 1942, acting on their own initiative, Pye Ltd carried our pioneering experimental work on radio proximity fuzes for anti-aircraft artillery shells.
+fuzes Between September 1939 and 1942, at the request of Sir John Cockroft of the Ministry of Supply, the radar team at Pye Ltd carried our pioneering experimental work on radio proximity fuzes for anti-aircraft artillery shells.
 This work included the design, in-house manufacture and testing of suitable miniature thermionic valves.

-In 1942 details of the early work on proximity fuzes were handed over to the USA by the Tizard Mission, along with the secrets of the Magnetron Radar valve and the Jet engine.
-Implementation of the proximity fuze concept was finally achieved by the Americans near the end of the war.
+Later, in September 1940, details of the early work on proximity fuzes were handed over to the USA by the Tizard Mission, along with the secrets of the Magnetron Radar valve and the Jet engine.
+Development and production the proximity fuze concept was finally achieved by the Americans near the end of the war.
 See image of USA MK45 radio proximity fuze below right.
 This operated at approx 225 MHz.

 Time Scales: